samahesh56/gptApp/README.md

 - Support for various use cases, including text generation, completion, conversation modeling, as well as conversation history.
 - Customization options for fine-tuning the model's behavior and output.
 - Option to save, name, and load conversations of your choosing.
+- Options menu to change the model type, max tokens, and other variables that dynamically change API responses within the GUI.

 ## Getting Started/Contributing
 To get started with the this app, follow these steps: